 Have your say!
 Is there some area where you need to learn more?
 The Society has reintroduced How to ... ? sessions for members.
 Sharing the expertise available in our members in the areas of research and our library is important.

 This is your Society so it is important to communicate your suggestions, ideas, comments or requests - both positive or negative.
-If you have ideas or suggestions about any events or excursions or anything that would be useful on the website or on the member page, then please speak to one of the librarians or a member of management; use the suggestion box (anonymously if you like) kept on the front desk or send an email or letter to the Secretary.
+If you have ideas or suggestions about any events or excursions or anything that would be useful on the website or on the member page, then please speak to one of the duty librarians or to a member of management; use the suggestion box (anonymously if you like) either in the Member Area or the box kept on the front desk in the Reception Area or send an email or letter to the Secretary.

 The Society runs workshops, seminars, trips and other functions relating to family history and hosts guest speakers of interest to our members and the wider community.
 Events and speakers have been hugely successful and enjoyable for everyone who has been able to attend.